MagmaGuy/FreeMinecraftModels/ReadMe.md

 However, at the very least, the following virtual bones will be compatible with FMM soon:

-- Hitboxes / eye height: a bone called "hitbox" with a cube that defines the boundaries, and has the same x and z value (the largest value will be picked if they are not the same) defines the hitbox.
-The eye level is set at the pivot point of the hitbox's bone.
+- Hitboxes / eye height: a boneBlueprint called "hitbox" with a cubeBlueprint that defines the boundaries, and has the same x and z value (the largest value will be picked if they are not the same) defines the hitbox.
+The eye level is set at the pivot point of the hitbox's boneBlueprint.
-- Name tag: a bone whose name starts with "tag_".
+- Name tag: a boneBlueprint whose name starts with "tag_".
 Honestly I would prefer being mode specific here and going with "tag_name" in order to use tags for other things, but that will be seriously considered later.

-No other virtual bone feature is guaranteed to be added in the immediate future.
+No other virtual boneBlueprint feature is guaranteed to be added in the immediate future.

 #### **Safer, easier, uneditable file distribution**